-- 1. This instruction and special interrogatories and verdict form conforming to Instructions 6:1A and 6:1B should be used in cases in which the limitations of damages for noneconomic loss or injury set forth in § 13-21-102.5, C.R.S., may be applicable.
+- 1. This instruction and special interrogatories and verdict form conforming to Instructions 6:1A and 6:1B should be used in cases in which the limitations of damages for noneconomic loss or injury set forth in section 13-21-102.5, C.R.S., may be applicable.
 In cases in which only noneconomic loss or injury is in issue, this instruction may be modified and given without the special interrogatories or special verdict form. - 2.
 The elements of damages typically applicable in an invasion of privacy action are personal humiliation, mental anguish and suffering, and impairment to the plaintiff's reputation incurred by the plaintiff as a result of the defendant's conduct.
 See Doe v.
 High-Tech Inst., Inc., 972 P.2d 1060 (Colo.
 App.
-1998), cert. denied (1999). - 3.
+1998). - 3.
 In cases in which the evidence supports them, the instruction may also refer to physical suffering, loss or injury to credit standing, loss of income, and other elements of compensable damages incurred by the plaintiff. - 4.
 In cases of invasion of privacy by use of the plaintiff's name or likeness, the evidence may also support damages based upon the value of the use of the plaintiff's likeness which has been made by the defendant. - 5.
 The Notes on Use to Instruction 6:1 are also applicable to this instruction.

-This instruction is supported by Doe v.
-High-Tech Inst., Inc., 972 P.2d 1060 (Colo.
-App.
-1998), cert. denied (1999); RESTATEMENT (SECOND) OF TORTS § 652H (1977).
+This instruction is supported by $\bf Doe$ , 972 P.2d at 1066; and RESTATEMENT (SECOND) OF TORTS § 652H (1977).
 See also Source and Authority for Instruction 6:1.